Skip to content

 For example, if you wish to run an experiment on a set of scenarios that test the 'unprotected-turns' feature of your stack, you could select all the unprotected turn scenarios that are available to you (see Scenario Selection workflow).

 and group them under a pool node.
 Another common use of a pool node is a distributed selection of scenarios which you regularly test on (weekly, or after every significant change to your stack for example) to keep track of performance improvements.
 We’ll explain this use case in more detail in the Sessions part of this document.
-As a final example, at dRISK we use pool nodes internally to group - and hence - which scenarios we included in each of our customer ‘deliveries’.
+As a final example, at conode we use pool nodes internally to group - and hence - which scenarios we included in each of our customer ‘deliveries’.

 It is worth noting that pools do not need strict partitions; scenarios can be in as many pools as one wants.
 The individual scenario nodes are the successors of each pool header node, and are connected up in no particular order.